rancher/docs/content/os/v1.x/en/upgrading/_index.md

     image: rancher/os
 ```

-### Upgrading Notes
+### Upgrading to 1.4.0+ Notes

-Upgrading to 1.4.0 and greater you must move or copy the files of user-docker's data-root otherwise your data will not be available:
+Due to changes in the location of user-docker's data-root, after upgrading to v1.4.0+, you must move or copy the files of user-docker's data-root.
+If you do not do this, your data will *NOT* be available.

 ```
 #!/bin/bash